PrestaShop/docs/themes/getting-started/theme-organization.rst

       └── wrapper.tpl

-required templates and libs
+Required templates and libraries
 ============================

 Required templates
 --------------------

-When you install/enable a theme, PRsetaShop will check if the theme is valid.
-It's looking looking for theme.yml file (and check its content), declared compatibility and some template files.
+When you install/enable a theme, PrestaShop will check if the theme is valid: it looks for theme.yml file (and checks its content), its declared compatibility, and some template files.

-Here is the exhaustive and up-to-date (lol) file list:
+Here is the complete list of files that are checked:

 * preview.png
 * config/theme.yml